tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

 path1: /publishingapis.html
 ---

 [Static site generators](pubapis_static_site_generators.html) are a breed of website compilers that package up a group of files (usually [written in Markdown](pubapis_markdown.html)) and make them into a fully deployable website.
-One of the most popular static site generators (based on number of downloads, usage, and community) is [Jekyll](https://jekyllrb.com/), and it's the one I have the most experience with, so I'll be focusing on Jekyll here, particularly how you can integrate Jekyll with CloudCannon for a continuous delivery publishing solution.
+One of the most popular static site generators (based on the number of downloads, usage, and community) is [Jekyll](https://jekyllrb.com/), and it's the one I have the most experience with, so I'll be focusing on Jekyll here, particularly how you can integrate Jekyll with CloudCannon for a continuous delivery publishing solution.

 * TOC
 {:toc}